 - You have not claimed the $250,000 or $500,000 exclusion on another house within the previous two years

 If all the above factors are true in your case, then you will qualify for an exclusion on any of the profit you receive from the sale of your home.
-If not, you will have to pay a capital gains tax on every dollar you make over the amount you paid for the house.
+If not, you will have to pay a capital gains tax on every dollar you make over the amount you paid for the house (ouch…).
 This can be a significant amount of money.
-If you purchased a house for $200,000 and sold it for $400,000, you would have to pay capital gains taxes on $200,000.
+For instance, If you purchased a house for $200,000 and sold it for $400,000, you would have to pay capital gains taxes on $200,000.

 Capital Gains Tax Rates

-If you owned your house for less than a year, then a short-term capital gains tax rate applies.
+If you have owned your house for less than a year, then a short-term capital gains tax rate applies.
 This rate is usually equivalent to your normal income tax rate (what is sometimes called your “tax bracket”).
 This rate can be as high as 37%.

-If you owned your house for more than a year, then a long-term capital gains tax rate applies.
-This rate is almost always far lower than the short-term rate, and can save you lots of money.
+If you have owned your house for more than a year, then a long-term capital gains tax rate applies.
+This rate is almost always far lower than the short-term rate and can save you lots of money.
 In fact, you may even qualify for a 0% capital gains tax rate.
 Otherwise, your long-term capital gains tax rate will be either 15% or 20%.

 Therefore, a great way to save money on real estate capital gains taxes is to hold on to your asset for over a year.